-Let’s go over the most popular ways to set up a website.
+Let’s go over the most popular ways to start a website.
 There are many solutions.
 Some are more flexible than others, and some are more complex.

 Setting up a website with a website builder

 Let’s start with the easiest option: a website builder.
 This is an “all-inclusive” package, so to speak: a single company will usually provide the template (design), editor, hosting, domain name, email address and support.
 The web builder takes care of the difficult tasks.

 This isn’t only useful for beginners.
 It simply depends on the project.
 Why complicate your life if there are easy ways to do things?
 Almost all site builders let you create a free basic website on a subdomain (e.g. yourname.sitebuildername.com), which is ad-supported.
 Using such a plan you can try it in detail before deciding if the cost is worth it.

 Prices start at around $8/month, but it includes all the essentials.
 If you don’t particularly need an email address, it can be even cheaper.